ctfpilot/ci/README.md

 #### Inputs

-- `repository`: The repository that the CLA is generated for
+- `repository`: The repository that the CLA is generated for.
+Example `hello-world`.
 - `version`: CLA version.
 Keep default to use organization default.
 - `CLASHA`: The SHA for the commit, the CLA version is.
 Keep default to use organization default.